-The Capital One® Spark® Cash Select for Business has a number of general benefits, including a complimentary auto rental collision damage waiver when you charge the full amount of the rental to your card, and 24/7 emergency travel assistance services, including ticket replacement and lost card replacement.
+Spark Cash Select has a number of general benefits, including a complimentary auto rental collision damage waiver when you charge the full amount of the rental to your card, and 24/7 emergency travel assistance services, including ticket replacement and lost card replacement.

-This card requires excellent credit.
+This card requires good to excellent credit.
 A few credit history imperfections probably won’t disqualify you from consideration, but serious blemishes are likely to be a problem.

 - No Annual Fee.
-The Capital One® Spark® Cash Select for Business doesn’t charge an annual fee.
+Capital One Spark Cash Select for Business doesn’t charge an annual fee.
 This is a definite perk for frugal business owners who don’t spend enough to offset an annual fee.
-Some competing cards, such as Chase Ink Business Preferred and Business Green Rewards from American Express OPEN, do carry annual fees (both $95).
+Some competing cards, such as Chase Ink Business Preferred and American Express Business Green Rewards, do carry annual fees (both $95).

 - No Foreign Transaction Fees.
 This card also does not charge foreign transaction fees.
 If you travel abroad regularly or do business in other countries, this is a big perk.
-Amex’s Blue Business Plus Credit Card and SimplyCash Plus Credit Card both charge 2.7% for foreign transactions.
+Amex’s Blue Business Plus and SimplyCash Plus both charge 2.7% for foreign transactions.

 - Nice Sign-up Bonus.
-This card’s $200 Cash Back sign-up bonus is activated once you spend $3,000 on purchases within 3 months from account opening – definitely doable for many business owners.
-The U.S. Bank Business Edge Cash Rewards and the Capital One® Spark® Classic for Business, among other competing business credit cards, don’t have sign-up bonuses at all.
+To be eligible to receive the $200 sign-up bonus, you’re required to spend $3,000 on the card within 3 months – definitely doable for many business owners.
+U.S. Bank Business Edge Cash Rewards and Capital One Spark Classic among other competing business credit cards, don’t have sign-up bonuses at all.

 - Rewards Can Be Redeemed in Any Amount.
 You can redeem your cash back rewards in any amount.
 This is great if you spend intermittently with this card and don’t want to wait until you hit a redemption threshold.
 Chase’s business cards require you to wait until you’ve accumulated $20 in rewards, while U.S. Bank Business Edge requires $25.